ins1gn1a/CardScan4Linux/README.md

 Note: It is not neccessary to include wildcards, however if you are using a child-directory as the exclusions then the wildcards will be necessary either side of the forward slashes.

 ## Optional Arguments:
-* `-h, --help` Show this help message and exit
-* `-o, --output` Output data to a file instead of the Terminal.
+  `-h, --help`          Show this help message and exit `-o, --output `       Output data to a file instead of the Terminal.
-* `-d DEPTH, --max-depth DEPTH` Enter the max depth that the scanner will go to from the root "/" directory (Default is 3).
+  `-D DEPTH, --max-depth DEPTH` Enter the max depth that the scanner will search from the given directory (Default is 3).
-* `  -d MINDEPTH, --min-depth MINDEPTH` Enter the min depth that the scanner will search from the given directory (No Default).
+  `-d MINDEPTH, --min-depth MINDEPTH` Enter the min depth that the scanner will search from the given directory (No Default).
-* `-l LINES, --lines LINES` Enter the number of lines to cycle through (Default is 50)
-* `-p PATH, --path PATH`  Input the root-file path that you want to recursively search through, e.g. /var (Default is /)
-* `-e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]` Input the file extensions that should be searched for.
+  `-l LINES, --lines LINES` Enter the number of lines from the file to cycle through (Default is 50) `-p PATH, --path PATH`  Input the directory path that you want to recursively search through, e.g. /var (Default is /) `-e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]` Input the file extensions that should be searched for, separated by spaces.
+  `-x EXCLUDE_DIR [EXCLUDE_DIR ...], --exclude EXCLUDE_DIR [EXCLUDE_DIR ...]` Input the directories to exclude, separated by spaces.
+Wildcards can be used, e.g. /var/*
-* `-max MAXSIZE, --max-size MAXSIZE` Enter the maximum file-size to search for (Default 100 Kilobytes).
+  `-max MAXSIZE, --max-size MAXSIZE` Enter the maximum file-size to search for (Default 100 Kilobytes).
 Units: "c" for bytes, "k" for Kilobytes, "M" for Megabytes
-* `-min MINSIZE, --min-size MINSIZE` Enter the minimum file-size to search for (Default 16 Bytes).
+  `-min MINSIZE, --min-size MINSIZE` Enter the minimum file-size to search for (Default 16 Bytes).
 Units: "c" for bytes, "k" for Kilobytes, "M" for Megabytes
-* `-mount, --scan-mount` Enable to scan the mounted remote file systems (Default is off).
+  `-mount, --scan-mount`  Enable to scan the mounted remote file systems (Default is off.)
-* `-v, --verbose` Display verbose messages (Warning: output can be huge).
+  `-v, --verbose`         Display verbose messages (Warning: output can be huge).

-# Example Output
+## Example Output
 `[root@sc ~]# ./cardscan4linux.py -e txt -d 8`
 <br>`===================================`
 <br>`[ Root Path ]______________/`